One team. One goal. Clear proof of fit.

 A defined launch window

-A visible reflection-to-action path
+A visible focused-brief and next-step path

 A named champion and agreed review point after launch